facebookresearch/ParlAI/projects/bb3/agents/README.md

 ###  `MRM`: Memory Response Module

 Given a memory from the long-term memory store, generate a dialogue response.
 Looks at the whole dialogue context.
-Default inference uses beam search in the 3B model and factual nucleus in the 30B/175B models.
+Default inference uses beam search in the 3B model and [factual nucleus decoding](https://arxiv.org/abs/2206.04624) in the 30B/175B models.

 #### BB3 3B